Rock lobster fishery

 Boat master registration

-Licence holders can transfer their quota entitlements to another licence holder.
-Transfers can be temporary or permanent.
-See the forms below for more information:
+Licence holders can temporarily or permanently transfer their quota entitlements to another licence holder using the Quota Trading Service or by using the forms below:

 Fishery management